 - You get to work!

-REACH OUT TO PEOPLE AND START BETA TESTING
+REACH OUT TO PEOPLE AND PRACTICE YOUR NEW SERVICES

 The fastest way to get started, in my experience, is to reach out to people who could use your help.
 Let them know what you can help them with and ask if they’d be interested in giving your services a spin for free in exchange for a testimonial if they’re happy with your work.